 Lassen County Behavioral Health (LCBH) is highly committed to including consumers and stakeholders from throughout the county within all levels of the organization, as well as in the annual update stakeholder process.
 To meet the requirements of WIC 5847, 5848 and California Code of Regulation (CCR), Title 9, Section 3300, 3320, extensive outreach to promote the annual update stakeholder process was done using a variety of methods at many levels to invite stakeholders to have their voice heard and their feedback included.
-Information regarding the stakeholder process was disseminated using press releases to all local media outlets, email and flyer distribution to community partners, community and contracted organizations, other county agencies, and regularly scheduled stakeholder meetings, to reach populations representative of the descriptions provided above.
+Information regarding the stakeholder process was disseminated through the use of press releases to all local media outlets, email and flyer distribution to community partners, community and contracted organizations, other county agencies, and regularly scheduled stakeholder meetings, to reach populations representative of the descriptions provided above.

-During the month of August 2019, LCBH scheduled nine community forums across all geographic regions in the county (please see Attachment 1 section of this Update) to ensure consumer involvement.
+During the month of August 2019, LCBH scheduled nine community forums across all geographic regions in the county (please see Attachment 2 section of this update) to ensure consumer involvement.
 Participants were engaged in conversation about programs they were familiar with and encouraged to share experiences working or participating in such programs.
 Each community forum included a presentation of the current MHSA programs, solicitation of stakeholder input into the three-year plan, review of proposed projects, and an update on the implementation of the current Innovation project.

 Additionally LCBH engages stakeholders, provides information, and invites feedback about MHSA programs throughout the year using regularly scheduled monthly board meetings.
-LCBH facilitated a stakeholder meeting August 2019 with community members to discuss needs/gaps in the community.

 Stakeholder attendance as documented on meeting sign-in sheets (Attachment 2) and consumer feedback forms indicate the representation of those community members as outlined in WIC 5848 and include underserved and unserved served populations.
 Significant focus on outreach to diverse stakeholders that represent the demographics of the County included clients with severe mental illness as well as other community groups.
 LCBH attends numerous health fairs and community education events in an effort to provide community education, offer information and connect individuals with Lassen County Behavioral Health.
-Outreach efforts also served to build contact lists used to distribute information about the Annual Update, community forums and regularly scheduled stakeholder meetings.
+Outreach efforts also served to build contact lists that are used to distribute information about the Annual Update, community forums and regularly scheduled stakeholder meetings.